 Marc Lieb is a professional racing driver from Germany, considered as one of the world’s best endurance racers in the 21st century.
+He was the World Endurance champion with Porsche in 2016, also winning Le Mans 24 Hours that year.
+Previously, he scored three GT class wins at Le Mans in 2005, 2010 and 2013.

 In 2000 Lieb debuted in the Porsche Carrera Cup Germany, competing as a Porsche Junior driver.
 He finished at the 5th position in the championship while in the following year he dropped to 7th place.
 In 2001, Marc debuted in Porsche Supercup and managed to score one podium finish.
 Finally, in 2002 the German racer won the Porsche Carrera Cup title after being the winner of four races but also tasted the experience of endurance racing, competing at 12 Hours of Sebring and Petit Le Mans.
 Marc also appeared in two races of the FIA GT Championship, but without too much success.